 Reviewers say gas cooktops excel at temperature control, and many owners like the ability to adjust the gas flame by sight.
-However, experts say gas cooktops aren't as good as their electric counterparts at maintaining consistent cooking temperatures, particularly at high and low heat settings.
+However, experts say gas cooktops aren't as good as electric cooktops, which we cover elsewhere in this report, at maintaining consistent cooking temperatures, particularly at high and low heat settings.
 Most gas cooktops are 36 inches wide, but many 30-inch models are also available.
 Some manufacturers also make professional-style cooktops that measure up to 48 inches wide.

-Styling, like the GE's, is gorgeous.
-Reviewers praise this 36-inch stainless steel cooktop's continuous cast-iron grates, which allow them to slide a pot from burner to burner without lifting it.
-Its five sealed burners -- ranging in power from 9,100 to 18,000 Btu -- have a distinctive star shape, which Thermador claims provides better heat distribution without cold spots.
-Reviewers also praise the 200-Btu "ExtraLow" setting, which cycles on and off to maintain a precise temperature for simmering.
+Styling is gorgeous.
+Reviewers praise this 36-inch stainless steel cooktop's continuous cast-iron grates, which allow them to slide a pot from burner to burner without lifting.
+Its five sealed burners -- ranging in power from 9,100 to 18,000 BTUs -- have a distinctive star shape, which Thermador claims provides better heat distribution without cold spots.
+Reviewers also praise the 200-BTU "ExtraLow" setting, which cycles on and off to maintain a precise temperature for simmering.
 Other features include single-point ignition (which delivers a spark only to the burner being lit, rather than to all burners at once) and automatic re-ignition, which turns the flame back on if it is accidentally blown out.

-Owner reviews, however, remain hard to come buy -- not surprising considering this cooktop's price tag.
+As is the case with the Samsung, though, owner reviews are hard to come buy -- not surprising considering this cooktop's price tag.
 What's available from authorized sellers is highly positive, but no site has more than a handful, and that gives us a little pause.
-Based on that, plus its notably lower price, we tip the scale in our recommendations toward the GE Café CGP650SETSS, but if your sense of style demands it, and your pocketbook allows it, you also can't go wrong with the Thermador SGSX365FS.
+Based on that, plus its lower price (and sometimes much lower as the Samsung is more likely to be found on sale -- at the time of our review, we spotted the black stainless version at less than $1,400, and the stainless steel one at less than $1,300), we tip the scale in our recommendations toward the Samsung, but if your sense of style demands it, and your pocketbook allows it, you also can't go wrong with the Thermador SGSX365FS.